pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

 To scroll through the list, press `TAB` and then use arrows to move up or down.
 Press `SPACE` to select a command.

-When in Pachctl Shell, you do not need to prepend your commands with `pachctl` because Pachyderm does that for you automatically behind the scenes.
+When in the Pachyderm Shell, you do not need to prepend your commands with `pachctl` because Pachyderm does that for you automatically behind the scenes.
 For example, instead of running `pachctl list repo`, run `list repo`: